 Basics of a Deed in Lieu of Foreclosure

-Find out how a deed in lieu works, and how it can help prevent a foreclosure.
+Find out how a deed in lieu works.

 How To Respond To a Foreclosure Summons

-Here are the basic steps to take if your receive a foreclosure summons.
+Learn the basic steps to take when responding to a foreclosure lawsuit.

 The Right of Redemption

-Find out whether your state allows homeowners to redeem their mortgages and buy back their homes after foreclosure.
+Find out whether your state allows homeowners to redeem the property (buy it back) after foreclosure.

 Deed in Lieu of Foreclosure vs. Short Sale